H-uru/Plasma/README.md

 7. Press **Configure** again.
 8. Press **Generate**.
 You will now have a Visual Studio solution file (.sln) in the folder that you specified to build the binaries in.
 9. Open the solution in Visual Studio.
-You can compile CyanWorlds.com Engine by pressing *Build -> Build Solution*.
-This will take some time.
+To build CyanWorlds.com Engine, find the project labelled **INSTALL** in the *Solution Explorer*.
+Right click on this project, and click **Build**.

 Running Instructions